dsloyer/ez-kubeadm/README.md

        192.168.205.11
        CentOS cmaster IP is 192.168.205.15; worker node IPs immediately follow, i.e. cnode1 is 192.168.205.16
-     * want more/fewer nodes? edit the servers array in the Vagrantfile.
+     * want more/fewer nodes? edit the servers array i seems to present sev seems to present sev seems to present sev seems to present sev seems to present several painful issues
   2. To set the KUBECONFIG env var at any time, e.g. on a new shell instance, cd to the project directory, and "source" the script, setKubeConfigVar.sh:
      ```